LeeandroMachado/leeandromachado.github.io/README.md

 # Number Jumper

-## This Game was made in 2016, this code sucks haha
+## This Game was made in 2016, this code sucks haha!